What is Prize-Linked Savings?

 |Any FV Indicator||64%||62%||75%||81%|

-The credit union industry is well suited to incubate and scale a prize-linked savings product, and the collaborative model (with credit unions pooling together) is important to the growth and scale of Save to Win.
-There are many benefits for credit unions including reaching new members (approximately 7-11% of STW members joined their credit union for the STW product), helping members build assets, deepening financial relationships with members, the ability to cross-sell additional products to more financially secure members, and receiving earned media attention.
+The credit union industry is well suited to incubate and scale a prize-linked savings product, and the collaborative multi-state model (with credit unions pooling together) is important to the growth and scale of Save to Win.
+There are many benefits for credit unions including reaching new members (approximately 9% of members joined their credit union for the Save to Win product), helping members build assets, deepening financial relationships with members, the ability to cross-sell additional products to more financially secure members and receiving earned media attention.

-While the program has been successful in several states, more research and innovation is required to motivate more regular savings in the product and enhance its take-up and stickiness.
+While the program has been successful in several states, more research and innovation are required to motivate more regular savings in the product and enhance its take-up and stickiness.
 For more information on the research being done, visit Commonwealth.
-The following Commonwealth reports provide more insight into the research and findings from the Save to Win Program, as well as insights into product design for prize-linked savings programs:
+The following Commonwealth reports provide more insight into the research and findings from the Save to Win Program, as well as insights into product design for PLS products:

 How to bring PLS to your state: